 If this is going to be your first time renting an apartment in New York, you’ll likely be surprised by how much paperwork is required.
 While credit checks are a standard part of renting in any part of the country, most landlords will request quite a bit of additional information.
 Required paperwork can include a letter of employment, pay stubs, tax return, landlord reference, and bank statements.
 Ensuring you get everything together is another example of how tenant representation can help make your life much more comfortable.

 The last question people have is whether or not they’ll need a guarantor.
-This all depends on someone’s credit score, their job, and any other relevant information.
-Just keep in mind that while earning 40-50 times rent is standard for a tenant, then the guarantor will likely need to earn 80-100 times that amount.
+All depends on someone’s credit score, their job, and any other relevant information.
+Just keep in mind that while earning 40-50 times rent is standard for a tenant, then the guarantor will likely need to make 80-100 times that amount.

 Perhaps Getting a Rental Agent is a Good Idea